deepak1479/ads/README.md

 ./start.sh <filename>

-#java and javac command must be in you Linux PATH
+#java and javac command must be in you Linux PATH[jdk version 8 or above]

 #output file will be created in output folder